These AIP, paleo and vegan Banana Spice muffins made with cassava flour and coconut butter are soft, fluffy and absolutely scrumptious.

 Looking for more AIP Banana recipes?
 Try my AIP Banana Bread or Lemon Blueberry Banana Loaf

-Looking for more AIP muffins?
+Looking for more AIP/paleo muffins?
 How about:

 Print

-Banana Spice Muffins (AIP, paleo, vegan)
+Spiced Banana Muffins (Paleo, AIP, vegan)

 - Total Time: 25 minutes